JosephPreuss/MajorHelp/Readme.md

 - Joseph jpreuss@email.sc.edu

 ## Testing

+To run the behavioral tests, move to that folder location and use the command: py -m pytest .\test_clickLogIn.py py -m pytest .\test_searchwithnothing.py py -m pytest .\test_testcontactandabout.py py -m pytest .\test_calcminimum.py

 The test files are located in the base MajorHelp directory, specifically in MajorHelp/tests.py.

-Testing for the application is done using Django’s built-in testing framework.
-To run all the automated tests, use the command:
+To run all the unit tests, use the command:

 ```bash
 python manage.py test